 Travel in good health

 Staying healthy and well while on vacation is always a concern.
-Packing a good health and wellness kit for when you travel, will help ensure you come back from vacation with only amazing memories of your trip.
+Packing a good health and wellness kit for when you travel will help ensure you return from vacation with only unforgettable memories of your trip.

-When you travel, your health and wellness should always be your top priority.
+Your health and wellness should always be your top priority when you travel.
 Nobody wants to think illness or injury will happen to them, but illness and injury can happen.
-With a little forethought and planning, you will be prepared for some of the most common issues that may occur.
+With a bit of forethought and planning, you will be prepared for some of the most common issues that may occur.
 From sunburn, cuts and scrapes, dehydration, or even aches and pains from walking too much, there are many ways your vacation can take a turn for the worse.

-Preparing a small health and wellness bag, and you can prevent some wellness issues and be ready to treat those unexpected ones that may come up.
+By preparing a small health and wellness bag, you can prevent some wellness issues and be ready to treat those unexpected ones that may come up.

 A very basic first aid kit will come in handy for minor injuries and illness.
 In fact, many items on this list can be included in a small first aid kit.
 Include items like band-aids, antibiotic creams, anti-itch (cortisone) medication, tweezers, bandage material, cotton pads, alcohol wipes, etc. Most major drug stores have these prepackaged travel first aid kits in stock.